 After you install a new drive, you need to configure the file system so that the Solaris Operating Environment recognizes the new drive.
 If you are running Volume Manager or Solstice DiskSuite software, you need to configure your application to recognize the new drive.

 Caution - You must be a qualified system administrator to perform this procedure.
-Performing a hot-plug operation on an active disk drive can result in data loss or data corruption.

 Before You Begin